 Scott Todd: Why?
-Why would I like throw some solutions to Scott Bossman that he's just going to pat me in the head again?
-I'm not like... we're enemy's man.
+Why would I like throw some solutions to Scott Bossman then he's just going to pat me in the head again?
+I'm not like... we're enemies man.

-Scott Bossman: He's still bitter.
+Scott Bossman: Listen he's still bitter.
 You're such a grudge holder.
 That was weeks ago.